If nobody believed in superstition it would be unable to hurt anyone

 One last thought: There is no such thing as a corpse that remains the same way for decades, that keeps looking like it just died!
 All of the bodies are unpleasant to look at in their natural state.
 None of them are flexible.

-God, PJ McGrath,
+Believing in God, PJ McGrath,

 Bernadette of Lourdes, Rev CC Martindale, Catholic Truth Society, London, 1970